metarush/getter/README.md

 ## Sample usage

-The following will generate a class named `MyNewClass` from contents of `/foo/sample.yaml` using `yaml` adapter.
+The following will generate a class named `MyNewClass` from contents of `foo/sample.yaml` using `yaml` adapter.
-The generated class will be saved in `/foo/` folder.
+The generated class will be saved in `foo/` folder.

 ### via CLI

-`vendor/metarush/getter/bin/generate yaml MyNewClass /foo/sample.yaml /foo/ OptionalClassToExtend`
+`vendor/metarush/getter/bin/generate yaml MyNewClass foo/sample.yaml foo/ MyNamespace OptionalClassToExtend`

 ### via PHP script